 One twin size ‘egg carton mattress pad’ Yellow in color, two pieces of bright red adhesive felt, four pieces of dark red adhesive felt, two yards brown material, two yards white material, four pieces of white adhesive felt, two pieces of blue adhesive felt, four pieces of black adhesive felt, one large needle, white thread, brown thread, 2-3 packages of Velcro strips (adhesive if available), scissors, hot glue gun, and tacky glue.

 First fold the mattress pad in half and cut out a hole for the child’s head.

 Then cut out 2 circles for the eyes.
 Use large bowls to trace around, pretty much use up the whole piece of felt.
 Make 2 smaller circles for the Blue part of the eye.
 Make 2 even smaller circles for the black pupils.
-Make eyelashes from the black felt 2-3 inches long.
+For the eyelashes, use 2-3 inches of the black felt.

 Measure the white material for the ‘shirt’ at the bottom of the Spongebob costume.
 Measure the brown material for the pants at the very bottom of the spongebob costume.
 Use the large needle and thread and sew the pants and shirt to the mattress pad, if needed, one may use the hot glue in spots to secure the material or the tacky glue (use Tacky glue or hot glue gun, whichever works the best).